pablo-abc/felte/packages/react/README.md

 }
 ```

 These `accessors` are _NOT_ hooks, so feel free to call them wherever you want in your component.
 Even within your JSX!
+If using a selector, you can even use it to obtain derived values:

 ```jsx
 import { useEffect } from 'react';